TL;DR

 Recovery

-No recovery option.
-Close the tab or let the timer run out, and the inbox is gone forever.
-There is no access code, no session persistence, and no way to return.
+There is no recovery option for your inbox.
+Close the tab or let the timer run out and your inbox is gone forever.
+You don't get an access code, you don't have session persistence and there is no way to return to your messages.
 If you needed something from that inbox, you are out of luck.

 Verdict

-10 Minute Mail is the better choice when you need the absolute fastest path to a disposable inbox and your use case will be complete within 10-20 minutes.
-There is zero friction — visit the page and start using the address.
-The simplicity is genuinely appealing for ultra-quick tasks.
+10 Minute Mail is the better choice when you need the fastest path to a disposable inbox and your use case ends within 10-20 minutes.
+There is zero friction.
+Visit the page and start using the address.
+The simplicity is helpful for ultra-quick tasks.

-Temp Mail is better for situations where you need more time or prefer mobile apps.
-The lack of a strict timer gives more flexibility, and the apps provide a better mobile experience with push notifications.
+Temp Mail works better if you need a longer window of time or prefer using mobile apps.
+You don't have a strict timer so you get more flexibility.
+The apps also provide a better mobile experience because they support push notifications.

-Neither service solves the fundamental problems of domain blocking and session-dependent access.
-NukeMail offers custom address names on fresh domains with a 24-hour lifetime and an access code for returning — addressing the practical issues that make both 10 Minute Mail and Temp Mail frustrating for real-world use.
+Both services fail to solve the basic problems of domain blocking and session-dependent access.
+NukeMail lets you choose your own address name on fresh domains.
+These inboxes last 24 hours and require an access code for returning.
+This fixes the practical issues that make both 10 Minute Mail and Temp Mail annoying for real-world use.

-The choice between these two legacy services increasingly matters less as both face the same domain blocking issues.
-If a website blocks one, it almost certainly blocks the other.
-Users frustrated by blocked domains on either service should consider newer alternatives with fresh domain rotation.
+Choosing between these two older services doesn't matter much because they both deal with the same domain blocking problems.
+If a website blocks one service, it usually blocks the other too.
+If you're frustrated by blocked domains on either service, you should look into newer options that rotate fresh domains.

-An important consideration that often goes unmentioned is data access after expiration.
-10 Minute Mail offers zero recovery — once the timer expires, the data is permanently gone.
-Temp Mail is slightly better with session-based persistence through its app, but there is still no guaranteed way to return.
-NukeMail's access code system solves this by giving you a portable key that works from any device, and the 14-day locked data window means emails are preserved long after the active period ends.
+You should consider what happens to your data after the timer runs out.
+10 Minute Mail offers no recovery at all.
+Once the timer expires, the data is permanently gone.
+Temp Mail is slightly better because it uses session-based persistence through its app but there is still no guaranteed way to return to your inbox.
+NukeMail's access code system solves this by giving you a portable key that works from any device.
+Because the 14-day locked data window exists, your emails are preserved long after the active period ends.

-For users who frequently need disposable email and are tired of the limitations of both services, switching to a service that offers longer durations, custom names, and fresh domains is a more practical solution than constantly alternating between two legacy services that share the same fundamental weaknesses.
+If you constantly need disposable email and are tired of the limits found in older services, switching to a provider that offers longer inbox durations, custom names and fresh domains is a better solution.
+It's more practical than jumping back and forth between two legacy services that share the same basic weaknesses.